HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Profile Section Components.md

 - [ContactSection.vue](file://src/components/profile/ContactSection.vue#L1-L185)

 ## Conclusion
-The profile section components in the Maya Platform frontend application provide a comprehensive and modular system for displaying specialist profiles.
+The profile section components in the MayaWork frontend application provide a comprehensive and modular system for displaying specialist profiles.
 The components are well-structured, reusable, and follow Vue.js best practices.
 They offer a rich user experience with interactive elements, responsive design, and clear information architecture.
 The separation of concerns between components makes the codebase maintainable and extensible for future enhancements.